-ZTE V8000 stops into the FCC on its way to CricketAlex Wagner - Deputy Managing Editor, News Desk
+ZTE V8000 stops into the FCC on its way to CricketAlex Wagner - Editorial Director of News and Content

 Looks like ZTE has cooked up another Android smartphone for Cricket, as a new handset referred to as the ZTE V8000 has passed through the FCC complete with Cricket-friendly bands and the carrier's branding.
 As discovered by Phone Scoop, the ZTE V8000 has been given the green light by the FCC, and buried inside the filing is some photos that show the front and rear of the phone.
 The face of the V8000 features a set of four capacitive Android navigation keys (Menu, Home, Back and Search), while the handset's backside reveals an 8-megapixel camera along with Cricket, Muve Music, SRS Audio and ZTE branding.